Top snorkelling spots in Australia

 Here are the best 10 snorkelling spots around Australia

 1. Ningaloo Reef, WA

 As the only fringing barrier reef on the western side of the continent, Ningaloo Marine Park houses a diverse plethora of more than 460 species of fish and 200 species of coral.
-Snorkelers can walk directly to the reef from the beach on the north-west cape.
-Whale sharks frequent this spot, between 300 and 500 visit each year.
+Snorkellers can walk directly to the reef from the beach on the north-west cape.
+Whale sharks frequent this spot, and between 300 and 500 visit each year.

 2. Julian Rocks Marine Reserve (Byron Bay), NSW

-About 2.5 km off of Byron Bay's shore lies the remains of a volcanic eruption from more than 20 million years ago.
+About 2.5 km off Byron Bay’s shore lies the remains of a volcanic eruption from more than 20 million years ago.
 Now, more than 500 tropical and temperate species live in these shallow, crystal-clear waters atop ancient sedimentary rock.
-Snorkelers boast of their encounters with leaf scorpion fish, pineapple fish and white anemone fish.
+Snorkellers boast of their encounters with leaf scorpion fish, pineapple fish and white anemone fish.